May 29, 2023

 It is not possible to manage any other person well without competent emotional intelligence because of its relationship to self-awareness.

-If you need more convincing, then we’ve drawn on some influential voices on current workplace issues to give you 3 more reasons why we believe that the emotional intelligence of your people managers is key to the success of your future plans.
+If you need more convincing, then we’ve drawn on some influential voices on current workplace issues to give you three more reasons why we believe that the emotional intelligence of your people managers is key to the success of your future plans:

 The ability to understand and treat each staff member fairly, without letting negative bias, personal beliefs, our own emotional issues, get involved is the art of the emotional intelligence to regulate and manage ourselves as bosses.